-If you ship regularly, it is absolutely necessary for your businesses continued health to audit your freight bill and to do so regularly.
-No one wants to overpay or get hit with higher than expected shipping costs.
+If you ship regularly, it is absolutely necessary for your business’s continued health to audit your freight bill and to do so regularly.
+No one wants to overpay or get hit with higher-than-expected shipping costs.
 Therefore, it can greatly benefit you to utilize one of the three methods by which a freight audit may be conducted.

 Although it is possible to audit your freight manually, it is not the method we would suggest, instead, look to utilize a third-party logistics firm or to install a freight audit system; the money and time you will save in the long run are well worth the cost.